softcite/software-mentions/README.md

 __Work in progress.__

-The goal of this GROBID module is to recognize in textual documents and PDF any mentions of softwares.
+The goal of this GROBID module is to recognize in textual documents and PDF any mentions of software.

-As the other GROBID models, the module relies only on machine learning and can use linear CRF (via (Wapiti)[https://github.com/kermitt2/Wapiti] JNI integration) or Deep Learning model such as BiLSTM-CRF with or without ELMo (via [DeLFT](https://github.com/kermitt2/delft) JNI integration).
+As the other GROBID models, the module relies only on machine learning and can use linear CRF (via [Wapiti](https://github.com/kermitt2/Wapiti) JNI integration) or Deep Learning model such as BiLSTM-CRF with or without ELMo (via [DeLFT](https://github.com/kermitt2/delft) JNI integration).

-A description of the task and some preliminary evaluation can be found [here](doc/description.md).
+A description of the task and some preliminary evaluations can be found [here](doc/description.md).

 ## Install, build, run